FatherShawn/cp_learning/docs/dn_processor.md

 Then using these objects, instantiates a training control object using pytorch_lightning.trainer.trainer.Trainer

-For inference with a trained model, just the logger and the ray strategy are used along with an instance of densenet.DensenetWriter which when composed with Trainer prepares the prediction loop to output its results to file on each iteration.
+For inference with a trained model, just the logger and the ray strategy are used along with an instance of densenet.CensoredDataWriter which when composed with Trainer prepares the prediction loop to output its results to file on each iteration.